NathanGrenier/COMP-345/README.md

 All assignment documentation can be found in the [`deliverables/`](deliverables/) directory.
 There will be a markdown file for each assignment.

-## Project Documentation
+## Source Code Documentation

-The project's documentation can be found online here: https://comp345.ngrenier.com/
+The project's source code documentation can be found online here: https://comp345.ngrenier.com/

 # Getting Started

 The repo can be cloned at https://github.com/NathanGrenier/COMP-345.

 > [!NOTE]
-> The project was tested an ran on VisualStudio v17.3.6+
+> The project was tested on VisualStudio v17.3.6+

 > [!TIP]
 >  If you are running the project via a `.zip` file, skip to step 2.